09:00 > 16:30: CTF.

 Capture the Flag (CTFs) are competitions and puzzles based on real world information security vulnerabilities and challenges that are played online or at security events and conferences.
 Individuals or teams race against the clock solving complex and fun exercises gathering 'flags' to earn points.
 It's an opportunity for existing and new skills to meet and grow in a great environment, but especially good as a staring point for those new to security, or an introduction to those unaware of the field.
 CTF workshops can be run for children as well as adults!
 In this presentation I'll answer frequently asked questions on how to successfully engage children from pre-teen age in cyber security games, no matter their skill level.

-About Heidi: Heidi is an Australian security professional currently specialising in cyber security risk management, incident management and operations.
+About Heidi: Heidi is an Australian security professional currently specializing in cyber security risk management, incident management and operations.
 She has worked in IT project management, system administration, telecommunications and compliance, before making the switch to cyber security, where she has had the opportunity to experience both government and enterprise environments.
 She has a strong interest in offensive and deceptive security projects and has recently been delving into malware analysis and cyber threat intel.
-While also being a self-declared perpetual n00b, Heidi spends her time giving back to the community by volunteering at conferences across Australia and New Zealand, organising meet ups and CTFs, and running popular community projects to educate young and old on the joys of the cyber security.
+While also being a self-declared perpetual n00b, Heidi spends her time giving back to the infosec community by the volunteering at conferences across Australia and New Zealand, organising meet ups and CTFs, and running various other community projects to educate young and old on the joys of the cybers.
+When all of that is done, she uses whatever energy she has left to spam cat GIFs on Twitter.

 Recently I found some of the pieces of work that I did for IT security when I was about 15/16 at school in a random folder.
 Aside from the fact they use cringeworthy fonts, clipart and rainbow wipe backgrounds on everything, it's interesting to go through them and look at how security principles haven't actually changed that much, and also to look at how we're teaching IT security in schools and how that's developed since about 2002.
 This is intended to be a lighthearted security talk rather than hardcore tech, and also to allow everyone to laugh at how much one teenager can use clipart in a PPT.